onewelcome/identity-cloud-documentation/docs/products/access/topics/mobile-apps/app-configuration/app-version-management.md

 The `Version` fields need to be filled with a version identifier of the mobile app for that platform.
 The version identifier is a free format text field.
 It is advised to use [semantic versioning](https://semver.org/) to see the relation between versions in terms of which is the latest.

-The `Status` defines whether the Onegini Access accepts requests from app installations for this version.
+The `Status` defines whether the OneWelcome Access accepts requests from app installations for this version.
 The status field has three options:

-1. `Enabled`: this version of the application can register itself as a new application installation on the Onegini Access and existing application installations can be used.
+1. `Enabled`: this version of the application can register itself as a new application installation on the OneWelcome Access and existing application installations can be used.
-2. `Login enabled, registration disabled`: only applications that already had registered before can keep using the Onegini Access without upgrading.
+2. `Login enabled, registration disabled`: only applications that already had registered before can keep using the OneWelcome Access without upgrading.
 New registrations for this app version are denied.
 3. `Disabled`: completely disable the usage of a specific version.
 For example, when a version configuration is created for future usage, the version contains a severe issue which requires it to be disabled, or when a version is so outdated that customers cannot use it anymore.